 While many traditional holidays include dishes such as ham and potatoes, on Kauai you’ll find dishes such as kalua pork, sticky white rice, lomi lomi salmon, and poi as common dishes for a holiday gathering.
 Eat like a local when you stop in low-key establishments such as Pono Market, which offers bentos and plate lunches to go.
 Located in Kapa’a, there are plenty of beach options nearby for enjoying your meal with a view.
 Pono Market offers these traditional dishes, as well as others such as chicken lau lau and poke.

 It’s probably no surprise that the fresh seafood options are outstanding on Kauai.
 From poke bowls picked up from local grocers to perfectly presented seafood dishes in fine dining restaurants along the oceanfront, the seafood here won’t disappoint.
 For celebrating a special occasion, Keoki’s Paradise is a favorite.
-Be sure to try the fresh catch of the day or the seafood risotto and save room for a slice of hula pie!
+Be sure to try the fresh catch of the day and save room for a slice of hula pie!

 For dessert, there’s no better way to cool off even on a winter day than to treat yourself to a scoop of ice cream or shave ice.
 Lappert’s is a popular stop with several locations around the island.
 Here you’ll find island-inspired flavors such as Hawaiian sea salt caramel, caramel coconut macadamia, Kauai pie, and lychee.
 You also can’t leave the island before trying at least one shave ice stand, of which there are many.
 The south side’s The Fresh Shave is a healthier option, serving up shave ice made with organic ingredients and local produce instead of the usual high fructose corn syrup and artificial coloring.
 Shave ice bowls are served with fun mustache straws, making for the perfect photo op.
 Try fresh flavors such as the Fu Manchu, topped with fresh strawberry puree and bananas.